Convert Film Camera to Digital

 This is my 1980 model Nikon FE film camera fitted with a Sony Nex 3 “Electric Film” back used to take all the photos in this pictorial.

 Upon removing the Sensor from the Sony Nex the first job is to reduce the width of the underlying glass over the actual sensor.
 You will see this as a clear glass below the Infra Red filter combo that has a width of approx 24.6mm.
 This needs to be less than the film rectangle vertical width in your film camera (which is approx 23.90mm) so the sensor can drop into this rectangle and be at the critical Film Plane.
-I found that an easily accessible tool for this is a diamond encrusted knife sharpener that has a fairly sharp edge.
+I found that an easily accessible tool for this is a diamond encrusted knife sharpener that has a fairly sharp edge or even a small grind stone that you might use for sharpening fish hooks or pocket knives.
 Using this with a firm but gentle action resulted in the sanding back of this glass to a width of approx 23.75mm in about 20 minutes.

 Using a diamond encrusted knife sharpener to sand back the underlying